What is a Tourist Visa?

-Tourist visas are a type of visitor visa that you may be eligible for if you only plan to make a temporary visit for the purpose of tourism.
+Tourist visa are a type of visitor visa that you may be eligible for if you only plan to make a temporary visit for the purpose of tourism.

-It may vary from country to country, but in general, a tourism visa will be granted if you are traveling for one of the reasons listed below.
+It may vary from country to country, but in general, a tourist visa will be granted if you are traveling for one of the reasons listed below.

 - Visiting friends and family